 Sounds cliche, but it's true.
 Some girls have one best friend, some girls have a whole group of best friends and some girls have a combo of both.
 There really is no "normal" when it comes to friendships, so quit comparing.

 You'll experience more.

-If you're always spending time with one person, sometimes you stay inside your comfort zone and don't try new things all that often.
+If you're always spending time with one person, you may stay inside your comfort zone and avoid trying new things.
 Having friends from all different circles means you'll be exposed to more experiences, perspectives and ways of life.

 You learn to be independent.

 Since you don't have that one person who is there with you every single second, you get a lot better at dealing with stuff on your own, from coping with dude drama to picking out a prom dress.
 And that's an *awesome* trait to have.
 Just make sure you aren't bottling up things inside.
 Even if you don't have a BFF, find someone you can trust to talk to when you need it.

 No matter how badly you might want a BFF, you can't fake (or force) that kind of connection.
 Don't go searching for your next bestie...let it happen naturally.
 You can make BFFs anytime and anywhere, so don't worry that you "missed" your chance at a best friend.
 For now, just focus on being the best you possible.